HewlettPackard/ilo-rest-api-docs/iLO5_Redfish_Reference.md

 ## Thermal.v1_1_0.Thermal
 ```@odata.type: "#Thermal.v1_1_0.Thermal"```

-The schema definition for the Thermal Metrics.
+The Thermal resource describes the system thermal metrics.
 It represents the properties for temperature and cooling.
 ### Resource Instances
 |Uri|HTTP Allow|
 |---|---|